cecat/WeatherStation/README.md

-I'm not super happy with these implementations which require hand-coding the mqtt topics for each sensor, but could not find a way to dynamically build those given the limitations to the Arduino/ESP implementations of C++.
+I'm not super happy with these implementations which require hand-coding the mqtt topics for each sensor, but could not find a way to dynamically build those given the limitations to the Arduino/ESP implementations of C++ and tricky (fragile?) memory management features in those platforms.
 Would love it if someone figured that out.

 For more general information on Home Assistant and how (and why)